 ING applies this principle.
 The Supervisory Board discusses the bank's risk profile based on the financial and non-financial risk management reports.
-The financial risk management report provides for a comparison of the actual risk profile (capital and liquidity) versus the approved risk appetite.
+These risk management reports provide a comparison of the actual risk profile (capital and liquidity) versus the approved risk appetite.